Mercuri International's Social Selling Programme can increase your understanding of how to improve your company's social selling process.

-- Content utilization.
+- Enhanced content utilization.

-- Understand your customer.
+- Better understanding of your customer.

-- Action plan to develop social selling.
+- Specific action plan for improved social selling.

 The office environment is dominated by a tense silence.
 All of the sales representatives are sitting at their desks, gazing mesmerised at their monitors and typing with great concentration on their keyboards.
 The sales manager smiles as she walks past the rows of employees, checks the CRM system and notes that none of her colleagues have a meeting today and will not be out of the office.
 She sits back in her chair, pleased with herself that the new strategy is working.